bitcoin-ultimatum/orion/doc/build-unix.md

 Berkeley DB
 -----------
 It is recommended to use Berkeley DB 18.1.32.
-If you have to build it yourself, use commands:
+If you have to build it ypegasuself, use commands:

 ```bash